Ebenezer Howard: Action

 In 1899, he founded the Garden Cities Association, known now as the Town and Country Planning Association.

 By his association with Henry Harvey Vivian and the co-partnership housing movement, his ideas attracted enough attention and funding to begin Letchworth Garden City, a suburban garden city 37 miles north of London.
 In 1901, under the guidance of Henry Vivian, a new co-partnership housing development venture was started in the London Borough of Ealing that was to become the Brentham Garden Suburb, now a conservation area.
 A second garden city, Welwyn Garden City, was started after World War I.

 His acquaintance with German architects Hermann Muthesius and Bruno Taut resulted in the application of humane design principles in many large housing projects built in the Weimar Republic.
 Hermann Muthesius also played an important role in the creation of Germany's first garden city of Hellerau in 1909, the only German garden city where Howard's ideas were thoroughly adopted.

 The creation of Letchworth Garden City and Welwyn Garden City were influential for the development of "New Towns" after World War II by the British government.
 This produced more than 30 communities, the first being Stevenage, Hertfordshire (about halfway between Letchworth and Welwyn), and the last (and largest) being Milton Keynes, Buckinghamshire.
 Howard's ideas also influenced other planners such as Frederick Law Olmsted II and Clarence Perry.
 Walt Disney used elements of Howard's concepts in his original design for EPCOT (Experimental Prototype Community of Tomorrow).

 In 1913, Howard founded the 'Garden Cities and Town Planning Association' – presently the International Federation for Housing and Planning.

-Other
+Personal Life & Death

 Howard was an enthusiastic speaker of Esperanto, often using the language for his speeches.